 Escaflowne Returns to the Big Screen

 This website is prepared as part of a broader reading list for Robin O'Brian's course Introduction To Digital Film Promotion.
 In addition to the facts posted here, Dr. O'Brian covers some interesting topics related to this film.
 One such topic is the apparent effort to discredit the creatives involved through Google's search result.
 Searches for the production company showed results on page 1 of Google that related to human trafficking, all because of a family name that happened to be the same as a convicted trafficker.
-These types of "mixups" occur frequently with Google - click here to see the bigger picture.
-At some point there needs to be more accountability on Google's behavior, legislating a requirement to remove search results that reveal personal information upon request as they do in the EU.
+These types of "mixups" occur frequently with Google - go to http://www.localsearchsummit.com/tools/remove-google-search-results.html to see the bigger picture.
+At some point there needs to be more accountability on Google's behavior, legislating a requirement to delete Google results that reveal personal information upon request as they do in the EU.
 No one should have to hire a reputation management service to deal with personal information inappropriately disseminated by Google.
 The course covers the back story of how this problem search result was remedied prior to release.

 This was the official website created at the launch of the movie version of Escaflowne.
 Content is from the archived pages of the site and other outside reviews / press announcements.